scottmillers/Terraform/aws/lambda/docs/lambda-alias-permissions.md

 ## Problem

 In the AWS Console if I create a Lambda function, publish a version, create an alias to the version, and then create a function URL with None as the Authentication I get an error message when I try to access the function URL.

+## Solution

+AWS fixed the problem.

 ## Steps to reproduce: